Leslie Sarony: Biography

 Sarony was born in Surbiton, Surrey, England, the son of William Henry Frye, alias William Rawstorne Frye, an Irish-born artist and photographer, and his wife, Mary Sarony, who was born in New York City.
 He was christened as Leslie Legge Tate Frye at the Church of St Mary the Virgin, Twickenham, on 5 May 1898.

 He began his stage career aged 14, with the group Park Eton's Boys.
 In 1913 he appeared in the revue, Hello Tango.

 In World War I, Sarony served (as Private Leslie Sarony Frye) in the London Scottish Regiment and the Royal Army Medical Corps in France and Salonika, and was awarded the Silver War Badge.

 His stage credits after the war included revues, pantomimes and musicals, including the London productions of Show Boat and Rio Rita.

 Sarony became known in the 1920s and 1930s as a variety artist and radio performer.
 In 1928, he made a short film in the Phonofilm sound-on-film system, Hot Water and Vegetabuel.
 In this film, he sang, interspersed with his comic patter, the two eponymous songs – the first as a typical Cockney geezer outside a pub, the second (still outside the pub) as a less typical vegetable rights campaigner ("Don't be cruel to a vegetabuel").
 He recorded novelty songs, such as "He Played his Ukulele as the Ship Went Down", including several with Jack Hylton and his Orchestra.
-He teamed up with Leslie Holmes (14 December 1901 - 28 December 1960) in 1933 under the name 'The Two Leslies'.
+He teamed up with Leslie Holmes (Note: Leslie Holmes (14 December 1901–28 December 1960), English actor.
+Not to be confused with Leslie Holmes (30 April 1901–20 March 1983), Canadian baritone and voice teacher.) in 1933 under the name 'The Two Leslies'.
 The partnership lasted until 1946.
 Their recorded output included such numbers as "I'm a Little Prairie Flower".